Crate fast_time

 • Monotonic timestamps: Guarantees that timestamps always increase

-• Cross-platform: Works on both Windows and Linux
+• Cross-platform: Works on all platforms, with optimizations for Windows and Linux

 • Standard library compatibility: Converts to/from std::time::Instant